tingstad/pdfzip/README.md

 ## Conclusion

-We have created a valid PDF+ZIP file containing the same JPG file without duplication.
+It is possible to create a valid PDF+ZIP file containing the same JPG file without duplication:

+* [magic0.zip.pdf](magic0.zip.pdf) (no initial zip bytes)
+* [magic1.zip.pdf](magic1.zip.pdf) (with initial zip signature)

 What does this give us?
-ZIP files offer an interface for accessing archived files that is more available to most users than handling raw bytes.
+ZIP files offer an interface for accessing archived files that is more accessible to most users than handling raw bytes.
 PDFs containing resized or otherwise transformed images may present the original image files in the ZIP archive.

 The technique has been documented in an executable README+Shell file.
+I mostly like the result[^1].

+[^1]: But I did sometimes miss a smarter (faster) build system like `make`[[ref](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html)].

 [1]: https://pkware.cachefly.net/webdocs/APPNOTE/APPNOTE-6.3.9.TXT
 [2]: https://opensource.adobe.com/dc-acrobat-sdk-docs/standards/pdfstandards/pdf/PDF32000_2008.pdf